python-zeroconf/python-zeroconf/README.rst

 * MAJOR BUG: Fix queries for AAAA records (#616) @bdraco

+* Relocate service browser tests to tests/services/test_browser.py (#745) @bdraco

+* Relocate ServiceInfo to zeroconf._services.info (#741) @bdraco

+* Run question answer callbacks from add_listener in the event loop (#740) @bdraco

+  Calling async_update_records and async_update_records_complete should always
+  happen in the event loop to ensure implementers do not need to worry about thread safety

+* Remove second level caching from ServiceBrowsers (#737) @bdraco

+  The ServiceBrowser had its own cache of the last time it saw a service which was reimplementing the DNSCache and presenting a source of truth problem that lead to unexpected queries when the two disagreed.

+* Breakout ServiceBrowser handler from listener creation (#736) @bdraco

+  Add coverage for the handler from listener

+* Add fast cache lookup functions (#732) @bdraco

+  The majority of our lookups happen in the event loop so there is no need for them to be threadsafe.
+Now that the codebase is more clear about what needs to be threadsafe and what does not need to be threadsafe we can use the much faster non-threadsafe versions in the places where we are calling from the event loop.

+* Switch to using DNSRRSet in RecordManager (#735) @bdraco

+  DNSRRSet is able to do O(1) lookups of records assuming there are no collisions.

+* Fix server cache to be case-insensitive (#731) @bdraco

+  If the server name had uppercase chars and any of the matching records were lowercase, the server would not be found

 * Fix cache handling of records with different TTLs (#729) @bdraco

+  There should only be one unique record in the cache at a time as having multiple unique records will different TTLs in the cache can result in unexpected behavior since some functions returned all matching records and some fetched from the right side of the list to return the newest record.
+Intead we now store the records in a dict to ensure that the newest record always replaces the same unique record and we never have a source of truth problem determining the TTL of a record from the cache.

 * Rename handlers and internals to make it clear what is threadsafe (#726) @bdraco

+  It was too easy to get confused about what was threadsafe and what was not threadsafe which lead to unexpected failures.
+  Rename functions to make it clear what will be run in the event loop and what is expected to be threadsafe

 * Fix ServiceInfo with multiple A records (#725) @bdraco

+  If there were multiple A records for the host, ServiceInfo would always return the last one that was in the incoming packet which was usually not the one that was wanted.

 * Synchronize time for fate sharing (#718) @bdraco